10 provinces |

 Flags of Ten Provinces

-3 Territories
+& 3 Territories of CANADA

 The following is a list of Canada's provinces and territories, ranked in order of the 2008 population.
 Capital cities and area have been included for reference.